glenvollmer/datpiff_cli/README.md

 # datpiff_cli
-a command line interface for downloading mixtapes from datpiff, because I love mixtapes and their site makes it too difficult to download mixtapes
+a command line interface for downloading mixtapes from datpiff

 USE: